ckopec-dev/Stem-Cheatsheets/Git Common Scenarios.md

 - Git / Clone Repository
 - Where prompted, enter URL and Path (the folder where the repo will be created)

+### Jetbrains Rider

+- With "Projects" selected, Click "Get from VCS" button
+- Enter url of repo
+- Select folder to clone into (the parent folder where the repo folder will be created)

 ## Stage changes
 ## Commit